JabRef/jabref/README.md

 Fresh development builds are available at [builds.jabref.org](https://builds.jabref.org/master/).
 The [latest stable release is available at FossHub](https://www.fosshub.com/JabRef.html).

-JabRef runs on any system equipped with the Java Virtual Machine (1.8 or newer), which can be downloaded at no cost from [Oracle](http://www.oracle.com/technetwork/java/javase/downloads/index.html).
+JabRef runs on any system equipped with the Java Virtual Machine (1.8), which can be downloaded at no cost from [Oracle](http://www.oracle.com/technetwork/java/javase/downloads/index.html).
+Note that Java 9 is currently not supported.
 From JabRef 4.0 onwards, [JavaFX] support has to be available.
  - Windows: JabRef offers an installer, which also adds a shortcut to JabRef to your start menu.
 Please also see our [Windows FAQ](https://help.jabref.org/en/FAQwindows)
  - Linux: Please see our [Installation Guide](http://help.jabref.org/en/Installation).